This document contains our WordPress plugin policy which is designed to keep your site secure and running well.

 - WP Virus Scan

-Additionally, WP phpMyAdmin and WP File Manager are not recommended, due to a fairly major security issue.
+Additionally, we ask you not install WP phpMyAdmin and WP File Manager, due to a fairly major security issue

 When our customers want to send emails, we want them to have the same best-in-class service.
 Email plugins found to be using WordPress to send large numbers of outgoing email, such as WP Mailing List, may be removed.
 Please consider using 3rd party services like Mailchimp, Active Campaign or Sumo if you need to manage a large subscriber list or send mass-emails to customers.